taranvohra/Siteglide-docs/graphql/tutorial-6-variables.md

 Notes:

 *   We will add the value of the category variable in the next step.

 *   You don't need to use a dollar sign $ before the name of your variable.

-* You can add new lines to the inside of the tag to keep it tidy, or write the tag on one line, it's up to you.&#x20;
+*   You can add new lines to the inside of the tag to keep it tidy, or write the tag on one line, it's up to you.

 Step 2) Next, add the value of the parameter.